 Sensitivities and signs

-Children with autism and ADD often have sensory processing issues, says Jessica Hunt, director of occupational services at the Kaufman Children’s Center in West Bloomfield – and children with SPD might also have auditory issues, causing balance problems.
+Children with autism and ADD often have sensory processing issues, says Jessica Hunt, director of occupational therapy at the Kaufman Children’s Center in West Bloomfield – and children with SPD might also have auditory issues, causing balance problems.
 But she does regularly treat children with a “pure” diagnosis, as well.

 Jonah Weintraub was one such case.
 His mom, Jennifer, sought the center’s help after seeing that her 2-year-old son was averse to things like walking on grass, hugging and even sunlight.
 He was exceedingly sensitive to food temperature, and he had speech and motor delays, too.